vEnhance/1802/mockmt3.typ

 so the line integral is given by
 $ int_(t=0)^(2pi) bf(F)(sin(t), sin(t)) dot bf(r)'(t) dif t
   = int_(t=0)^(2pi) sin(t) cos(t) dif t. $
-This integral is $0$; here are three ways to evaluate it.
+This integral is $0$; here are many ways to evaluate it.

+1. Notice this is actually the same trig integral you got if you evaluated for the first line integral manually as well, so the answer should be the same, namely $0$.
-- Notice the contribution from $t$ and $2 pi - t$ cancel out.
+2. Notice the contribution from $t$ and $t + pi$ cancel for $0 <= t <= pi$.
-- Another way to evaluate the integral is via the $u$-substitution $u = sin(t)$, where $dif u = cos(t) dif t$:
+3. Another way to evaluate the integral is via the $u$-substitution $u = sin(t)$, where $dif u = cos(t) dif t$:
   $ int_(t=0)^(2pi) sin(t) cos(t) dif t = int_(u=sin(0))^(u=sin(2pi)) u dif u = int_0^0 u dif u = 0. $
-- Another way is to use the trig substitution
+4. Another way is to use the trig substitution
   $ int_(t=0)^(2pi) sin(t) cos(t) dif t = int_(t=0)^(2pi) sin(2t)/2 dif t = [-cos(2t)/4]_(t=0)^(2pi) = 0. $

-#remark[
-  If you are allergic to trig functions, yet another approach is to remember that line integrals don't depend on the exact parametrization.
+5. If you are allergic to trig functions, a fifth approach is to remember that line integrals don't depend on the exact parametrization.
-  So rather than using $bf(r)(t) = angle.l sin(t), sin(t), angle.r$,
+  So rather than using $bf(r)(t) = angle.l sin(t), sin(t) angle.r$,
-  you could imagine cutting it into three constant-velocity trajectories:
+  you could imagine cutting the butterfly's motion into three constant-velocity trajectories:
   - $bf(r)_1(t) = (t,t)$ for $0 <= t <= 1$
   - $bf(r)_2(t) = (1-t,1-t)$ for $0 <= t <= 2$
   - $bf(r)_3(t) = (t-1,t-1)$ for $0 <= t <= 1$.
   If you compute the three line integrals, the sum will also be zero.
-]

 #pagebreak()